zhangxingong/blog/content/post/emacs-alist.md

 ; return ("bb" .
 24)
 assq
 (assq key alist)
 same as assoc except key is checked by eq.
-Use this if all keys are Symbols [see Emacs Lisp: Test Equality] (setq xx
+Use this if all keys are Symbols (setq xx
 '((aa .
 23)
 (bb .
 24)